jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 This document is a piece of HTML code containing only JavaScript to link a valid XSL Translating Style Sheet to a valid ODM-xml file without putting the style sheet link into the XML file itself.
 All XML and XSL files are supported, although some file names are hard coded.
 The resulting web page can serve as a CRF specification interpreting a valid ODM-xml file.
 This file needs to be placed on a web server in the same folder as your ODM-xml file and the **crf_1_3_2.xsl** XSL Translating Style Sheet.
 When clicking this file, the browser will perform the transformation of the XML file according to the programming in the XSL file.
 If the transformation is performed using a stand-alone XSL engine that is not a browser, this file is not needed.
 I have tested that SAS PROC XSL can perform such a transformation and produce a simmilar result as the **crf_specification.html** file.

 #### Modifications <a name="Modifications"/>
 The file **crf_specification.html** contains a HTML prompt to ask for the name of the ODM-xml file to be processed.
-If this is to changed, you may do the following:
+If this is to be changed, you may do the following:
 * If the default name is to be changed, simply replace the name of the ODM-xml file.
 Likewise the name of the XSL file can be changed as they both are simple hard codings.
 Furthermore, either file name can be prepended with folder paths referring to locations on whichever server hosts the files.
 * If the prompt is to be removed, simply replace the prompt function call in the parameter to the **transform()** function with a text constant containing the name.
 You may go all the way and remove the parameter to **transform()** all together, leaving a text constant as the parameter to the first call to the **loadDoc()** function.